vladborovtsov/virt-manager-cloud-init-helper/README.md

 - **Bridge Mode:** Uses a bridge interface for VM networking.
 - **Open Mode:** Uses a macvtap interface, directly connecting the VM to the physical network.

-## Contribution

-Feel free to contribute, report issues, or suggest improvements!